Quantitative feedback on units and courses

 Some staff and some disciplines hold staff-student meetings during the semester to discuss student feedback.
 The feedback is gathered by student representatives.
 Typically representatives are randomly-selected, although sometimes they are elected.

-The Business School has been awarded both business and accounting program accreditation by AACSB International (the Association to Advance Collegiate Schools of Business), first in 2004 and renewed in 2009.
+The Business School has been awarded both business and accounting program accreditation by AACSB International (the Association to Advance Collegiate Schools of Business), first in 2004 and renewed in 2009 and 2014.
 A key quality indicator is assurance of learning.

 A Note to Students: Accreditation & Sampling of Student Work